 - Examine the differences between the contents of the rule set and configuration of the host.

 $tr.itemlistIf the host for which you want to test the new rule set compliance is compliant with the active rule set, the system returns a table of current and expected items.

 CurrentItem ExpectedItem ----------- ------------ My Profile 25 MyNewProfile

 - Remediate the host to use the revised rule set the next time you boot the host.

 What to do next

 If the rule you changed specified the inventory location, the change takes effect when you repair compliance.
-For all other changes, boot your host to have Auto Deploy apply the new rule and to achieve compliance between the rule set and the host.
+For all other changes, reboot your host to have vSphere Auto Deploy apply the new rule and to achieve compliance between the rule set and the host.